Imamate and guardianship of Ali: Communication of Imamate and Wilayah

 When Muhammad, Prophet of Islam, returned from the farewell pilgrimage in 632 AD, he delivered a sermon on Ali that was interpreted very differently by Shiites and Sunnis.
-According to the narration of these both groups, Muhammad said that Ali is his heir and brother, and that whoever accepts the Prophet as his Wali (leader or trusted friend) should also accept Ali as his Wali.
+According to the narration of these both groups, Muhammad said that Ali is his heir and brother, and that whoever accepts the Prophet as his mawla (leader or trusted friend) should also accept Ali as his mawla.
 Shiites consider this expression to mean appointing Ali as the successor of the Prophet and the first Imam.
 The Sunnis, on the other hand, consider this statement to be merely an expression of the Prophet's closeness to Ali and also an expression of his desire that Ali, as his cousin and adopted son, succeed him in his family responsibilities after his death.

 Proportion of Caliphate and Wilayah and Imamate

 Ali was the fourth caliph in the history of Islam.
 However, what has happened historically has no effect on the Imamate.
 Just as others who have held the position of caliphate do not benefit from the Imamate.
 Also, the lack of caliphate position does not diminish the rank of the Imam.
 Henry Corbin says that in Shi'ism the Imamate goes beyond the competition of families for power.
 Imamate does not depend on the confession and acceptance of the people.
 Rather, it is rooted in the divine splendour of the Imam, which people are unable to understand.